stakater-archive/StakaterCloudDocs-Archived/content/sre/tenant-operator/usecases/tenant.md

 bluesky    Active   3m
 ```

-Once the new tenant `bluesky` is in place, Bill notifies Anna.
+Once the new tenant `bluesky` has been created, Bill notifies Anna that her teams tenant has been created.

-Anna can log-in and check if she can create a namespace
+Anna can now log-in and check if she can create a namespace

 ```bash
 kubectl auth can-i create namespaces